Living in the USA: A Minority Person with Sporadic Income and the Rat Race

 Back when I was working in downtown LA (Los Angeles) as a programmer for The Federal Reserve Bank.
 I took a part time job delivering pizzas after I got off of work.

 Since I was working day time in LA it was a nice alternative to getting on the freeway and fighting heavy traffic to my home.
 I used my red Corvette since that was the vehicle I drove to work.

 It sure wasn’t a good vehicle for that delivery work since it used so much gas.
 It had a very high performance engine which devoured gas.
-That gig didn’t last long.
+Needless to say, that gig didn’t last long.

 That was a few years before mini-computers came out.
 Like mini-computers that job didn’t last long.